Ultrafast topological data analysis reveals pandemic-scale dynamics of convergent evolution: Methods

-\paragraph{Topological Data Analysis and persistent homology.} Topological Data Analysis is a field of data science that aims at extracting topological structures and patterns from datasets.
-Such topological structures have associated dimensions: structures of dimension 0 can be thought of as the connected components, and structures of dimension 1 are essentially the loops, or cycles, of the dataset.
+Topological Data Analysis \cite{Carlsson2009} originated from the mathematical field of \emph{algebraic topology} and studies the shape of datasets by extracting topological structures and patterns.
+Such topological structures have associated dimensions: structures of dimension zero can be thought of as the connected components, and structures of dimension one are essentially the loops, or topological cycles, of the dataset.
 Structures of higher dimensions can also be defined, but are also more difficult to interpret.
-In this article, we are interested in reticulate evolutionary processes, thus we choose to focus on topological structures in dimension 1, since cycles can be interpreted as signals of divergence from phylogenetic trees.
+Here we are interested in reticulate evolutionary processes, thus we choose to focus on topological structures in dimension one, since topological cycles can be interpreted as signals of divergence from phylogenetic trees (\hyperref[fig:DefinitionOftRI]{\autoref{fig:DefinitionOftRI}a}).

-Datasets often come as point clouds: in our setting, each point corresponds to a virus genome sample, and lies in a high-dimensional space where each nucleotide of the genome is a dimension.
-A common way to extract the phylogenetic network from this point cloud simply amounts to connecting samples as soon as their genetic distance is less than a given threshold $r>0$.
-This results in a (neighborhood) graph, whose set of cycles provides candidates for the topological structures in dimension 1 of the true underlying network.
-Equivalently, this corresponds to put balls of radius $r$ around each point, and to collect the loops formed by the union of balls.
-However, a main limitation of this approach comes from the fact that there might not exist a single correct $r$ value (\autoref{fig:exrips}).
+Datasets often come as point clouds: in our setting, each point corresponds to a virus genome sample, and lies in a high-dimensional space where each nucleotide of the genome is a dimension~\cite{Rabadan2019}.
+A common way to extract the phylogenetic network from this point cloud simply amounts to connecting samples as soon as their genetic distance is less than a given threshold ${r>0}$.
+This results in a (neighborhood) graph, whose set of cycles provides candidates for the topological structures in dimension one of the true underlying network.
+However, a main limitation of this approach comes from the fact that relevant topological structure typically appears at multiple scales.